 - Eat fruits and vegetables you have washed in clean water or peeled yourself.

 - Do not drink water unless you know that it is safe for drinking; bottled water is recommended.
 Make sure the factory seal is intact.
+Consider bringing a Brita water bottle to help ensure the cleanliness of the water you are drinking.

 - Avoid ice cubes in drinks unless you know that the ice was made from water safe for drinking.